 A classic car is a special purchase.
-It’s not something you buy out of necessity, but rather something you buy because it speaks to your heart.
+It’s not something you buy out of necessity, but rather because it speaks to your heart.
 It could be the car you dreamed of owning when you were a kid, or maybe it’s the one your parents owned years ago.
 You might even buy classic cars as an investment in the hopes that their value will increase over time.
 No matter why you buy a classic car, it deserves special care to keep it looking good and ready to drive for years to come.

 Keep it Covered